mckennapsean/dissertation/content/06-security.md

   BubbleNet's design, the first was previous work, and the second and fourth were various users in two distinct settings, both research and operational.
   The third channel involved a network analyst from a university.
-Each channel involved different sets of users and data, but the final BubbleNet design in
-  c) and deployments all occurred due to the interaction of outcomes and user feedback across all of these channels.
+Each channel involved different sets of users and data, but the final BubbleNet dashboard design and deployments all occurred due to the interaction of artifacts and user feedback across all of these channels.
-](figures/bubble-net/process.pdf){#fig:process width="100%"}
+](figures/bubble-net/process-daf.pdf){#fig:process width="100%"}

-\al{larger versions of dashboards?}
-\sm{add to figure with activities and where (at bottom)}

 We present an overview of our design process in [@fig:process].
 Each row and color corresponds to a different discourse channel.
 Each of these channels have different users, data sources, and design methods that were employed.
-The primary outcomes of this process are the prototypes and tools, with screenshots shown above the timeline for each.
-Prototypes are linked via curved lines to evaluation methods, and the final BubbleNet dashboard in c) is linked to deployments in two different discourse channels.
+The primary visualization artifacts of this process are the prototypes and tools, with other figures in this chapter showing each.
+The two prototypes are shown in [@fig:dashboard1; @fig:dashboard2], and the final BubbleNet dashboard is discussed in [@fig:dashboard].
+This final dashboard is linked to deployments in two different discourse channels.

 Furthermore, at the bottom of [@fig:process], we highlight the different